 All video introductions for the studies can be found at: Sabbath School on the Move YouTube Channel

-This quarter’s studies are on “Allusions, Images, and Symbols–in Prophecy.”
+This quarter’s studies are on “the Book of Exodus.”

 You may comment back to us by email (details on the About page)